Teo44/OpenRoutePlanner/documentation/testing.md

 All implemented data structures and algorithms are tested.
 The algorithm tests also require the data structures and graph representation classes to function correctly.
 88% or more of coverage for all classes is achieved.
-Most missed instructions are in one's very difficult to test, mostly the timing out of algorithms.
+Most missed instructions are ones rather difficult to test, mostly the timing out of algorithms.

 Jacoco coverage report: